Practical Pointers Blog

 The media, communicators and public, in general, need to be mindful of which of-the-minute lingo they adopt.
 After all, how do you want to be heard?
 What do you want your voice to support?

-About the author: Karen Maserjian Shan is an account manager at Impact PR & Communications, Ltd. (www.prwithimpact.com), a certified Women Business Enterprise (WBE) and award-winning public relations firm based in New York’s Hudson Valley.
-Shan can be reached at (845) 462-4979 or email@example.com.
+About the author: Karen Maserjian Shan was an account manager at Impact PR & Communications, Ltd. (www.prwithimpact.com), a certified Women Business Enterprise (WBE) and award-winning public relations firm based in New York’s Hudson Valley.